Why Our Puppies Are Superior

 All of our puppies are guaranteed healthy upon their arrival to your home.
 They will be clean, they will have been vaccinated, vet checked for heart, structural, and dentition problems, and wormed.

 Our dogs need to have excellent judgement in who to greet with wagging tail and who to greet with hackles up.
-It is a judgement that could mean the end of my business if they make poor choices, but, they don’t.
-They are real working dogs on a working ranch and they take their jobs seriously but they don’t make stupid decisions.

 Proper socialization teaches dogs that different people, unusual animals, and interesting things are a normal part of everyday life.
 A young puppy’s brain actually grows when properly stimulated by these activities.
 The more socialized, properly stimulated brain on these tiny puppies creates an adult dog with a much better tolerance of new, unusual, or potentially frightening encounters with the unknown.

 The unknown could be the mail carrier, the poodle next door, the umbrella in your mother-in-law’s hand, or the next-door-neighbor’s little boy in his new Spider Man suit.
 Our dog knows that there’s a difference between a little boy in a costume and suspicious-looking stranger lurking in the shadows and he’ll react according.
 An improperly socialized dog tends to clump all things not in his immediate frame of reference in the “DO NOT TRUST” category.
 They can become dangerous, unpredictable, and unreliable.